woronmene/lendsqr-fe-test/README.md

 - Enter your login credentials and click the "Login" button to log in.
 - Once you are logged in, you will be taken to the user page.
 Here, you will see a list of all users in a paginated format.
 - To see more details about a specific user, click on the "more" icon next to the user's name.
+- Note how quickly the user details show up, the loading state is almost unnoticeable.
 - In the dropdown menu, click on "View User Details" to see more information about the user.
 - The project is fully responsive, so you can use it on any device, from desktops to smartphones.
 Enjoy!

 ## Issues

-Due to a conflict with the new version of react-router-dom, we were not able to write tests for the project.
+Due to a conflict with the new version of react-router-dom, I was not able to write tests for the project.
 Specifically, the useNavigate hook in react-router-dom always throws an error during testing, even though it works fine in the project itself.
-We are currently investigating this issue, and any assistance in resolving it would be greatly appreciated.
+I am currently investigating this issue, and any assistance in resolving it would be greatly appreciated.